  Providers of CD support: NMHSs are key partners providing peer-to-peer support to recipients.
-Peer advisory is key for the successful implementation of the WCDS, enhancing sharing of expertise amongst NMHSs.
-[Switzerland]
+Peer advisory is key for the successful implementation of the WCDF, enhancing sharing of expertise amongst NMHSs.

- WMO bodies: As an Organization-wide overarching framework, the WCDS targets all WMO constituent bodies and their subsidiary structures, engaged in the planning and implementation of CD support activities.
+ WMO bodies: As an Organization-wide overarching framework, the WCDF targets all WMO constituent bodies and their subsidiary structures, engaged in the planning and implementation of CD support activities.
 Due to the multidisciplinary and cross-cutting nature of the CD support activities, the coordination and information sharing between the WMO bodies is of crucial importance for the effectiveness and efficiency of the CD.
 At each structural level, the WMO bodies should have clearly defined CD scope and responsibility, primarily as follows:

 o WMO Congress – providing the overall policy and strategic directions of the CD with identified high-level priorities based on global societal needs